golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 This way is for you if you want to have more control over the Golem-Workers components.
 You will be downloading the necessary software from [PyPi](https://pypi.org) - the Python package repository.
 It is recommended to use a [clean virtual environment](https://docs.python.org/3/library/venv.html).

-Please note that due to the decentralized nature of the Golem Network, the golem-node may take a few moments to gather information, which could temporarily impact the number of returned proposals.

 ### 1. Install Golem-Workers package